-The year 2020 started badly for all businesses, domestically, regionally and globally, due to the COVID-19 pandemic.
+The year 2020 had badly affected all businesses, domestically, regionally and globally, not only due to the COVID-19 pandemic, but also the heightened trade wars and tensions between countries.
 The Group was not spared as well.
-The Movement Control Order ("MCO"), introduced by the Malaysia Government from 18 March 2020 to 8 June 2020, caused production and sales disruptions to the Group.
-Although the Group managed to secure approval from the local authorities for early resumption of operations (3 weeks before the end of the MCO period), the Group's inactivity during the MCO has caused delays in the Group's progress of the repair works at Hyper Act Quarries and the loss of income at Gridland Quarry.
-The pandemic is expected to stay for some time.
-However, with the resumption of activities at the Group and the strong support from its customers and suppliers, the Group is slowly picking up from where it has left-off before the pandemic, and will strive to overcome all challenges for the years ahead.
+The MCO has caused production and sales disruptions to the Group.
+Although the MCO has caused delays in the Group's progress of the repair works at GCCP Marble Quarries and the loss of income at Gridland Quarry, with the resumption of activities at the Group and the strong support from its customers and suppliers, the Group will strive to overcome all challenges for the years ahead.